TomCordemans/LABS/docs/wireshark/README.md

 FYI: The message can be found in a different conversation.

 ## 7 Straight from practice

 ## 8 Wireless LAN

+Capturing WLAN traffic requires specialized hardware support, correct setup (monitor mode, channel selection), and often cryptographic material (keys/handshakes).
+That’s why it’s not as straightforward as plugging into a switch for wired Ethernet.

 ## 9 Nice to know